-PONTEFRACT ELECTION.-The case of Mr. Overend has been referred to Sir George Grey and Sir John Pakington, and these gentlemen will ask the aid of Sir J. Coleridge as umpire.
+PONTEFRACT ELECTION.-The case of Mr. Over-end has been referred to Sir George Grey and Sir John Pakington, and these gentlemen will ask the aid of Sir J. Coleridge as umpire.

 BRITISH ASSOCIATION.-The British Association for the Promotion of Science holds its anniversary meetings this year at Aberdeen.
-The first meeting will be opened by the Prince Consort, as president of the society, on the 14th of September, and his Royal Highness has, we understand, expressed his intention of being present during the business of the first two days.
-Arrangements have been made for holding an exhibition of ancient relics, representative of historical facts and genealogical remains connected with the north of Scotland; and several concerts are to be given in the new Music-hall which is to be opened on this occasion.
+The first meeting will be opened by the Prince Consort, as president of the society, on the 14th of September, and his Royal repeatedly.
+Many officers of lesser rank came in for Highness has, we understand. expressed his intention of being present during the business of the first two days.
+Arrangements have been made for hold-ing an exhibition of ancient relics, representative of historical facts and genealogical remains connected with the north of Scotland; and several concerts are to be given in the new Music-hall which is to be opened on this occasion.

-PUBLIC HEALTH .- The Registrar-General's returns exhibit a further, though slight, decrease in the number of deaths for the past week; but the public health, the registrar adds, is far from being in a satisfactory condition.
-The total number of deaths was 1,296, those from diarrhea numbering

-296. The number of births was 1,762.
+PUBLIC HEALTH.-The Registrar-General's re-turns exhibit a further, though slight, decrease in the number of deaths for the past week; but the public health, the registrar adds, is far from being in a satisfactory condition.
+The total number of deaths was 1,296, those from diarrhœa numbering 296.
+The number of births was 1,762.

-THE DEANERY OF RIPON.-Lord Palmerston has conferred this office upon the Rev. Thomas Garnier, B.C.L., rector of Trinity Church, Marylebone.
+THE DEANERY OF RIPON.-Lord Palmerston has conferred this office upon the Rev. Thomas Garnier, B.C.I., rector of Trinity Church, Marylebone.
 The new dean is a son of the Dean of Winchester, and was educated at Worcester College, Oxford, where he graduated in 1830, and became a Fellow in All Souls'.
 He was for many years chaplain to the House of Commons.
 He is an ardent supporter of the evangelical section of the Church.
-The rectory of Trinity, which has been conferred on the Rev. Mr. Cadman, is worth £1,030 a year.
+The rectory of Trinity, which has been conferred on the Rev. Mr. Cadman, is worth $\pm 1,030$ a year.

-THE JOURNEYMEN BAKERS. - The journeymen bakers of the metropolis have for a long time been agitating for a reduction of their hours of labour, and for a cessation of night work, and the moderation of their views may be understood when it is said that twelve hours a day is the time they desire to restrict work to.
-The bakers have a reasonable case, if they could only convince their employers, and get people not to insist upon hot rolls of a morning.
+THE JOURNEYMEN BAKERS. - The journeymen bakers of the metropolis have for a long time been agitating for a reduction of their hours of labour, and for a cessation of night work, and the moderation of their views may be understood when it is said that twelve hours a day is the time they desire myself again with most of the chiefs of the army of to restrict work to.
+The bakers have a reasonable case, if they could only convince their employers, the regret to behold soon the dissolution of the eleand get people not to insist upon hot rolls of a ments of a force so well organised and formidable. morning.